solgenomics/sgn/docs/04_data_analysis_tools.md

    (E) -- select the data type to use

-   (F) -- If you are running K-means clustering, provide the number of partitions (K).
+   (F) -- If you are running K-Means clustering, provide the number of partitions (K).
 If left blank it will partition the data set into optimal numbers for the dataset.

    (G) -- click the 'Run Cluster' and wait for the analysis to finish or queue the request and wait for an email with the analysis result.